Inter-College Table Tennis Tournament men are closed at KU - ExBulletin

 Inter-College Table Tennis Tournament men are closed at KU

-The tournament was organized by the Directorate of the Varsity of Physical Education and Sports (DPE & S), as part of the annual sports calendar.
+The tournament was organized by the Directorate of the Varsity of Physical Education and Sport (DPE & S), as part of the annual sports calendar.

 Islamia College of Science and Commerce, Srinagar, lifted the trophy after an impressive final performance (3-0).
 The tournament, detained for three days, witnessed the participation of 16 affiliated colleges in Kashmir, which brought together more than 100 talented peddlers who showed remarkable skills, determination and sportiness during the competition.